luckyllama/luckyllama.github.io/src/content/articles/sorting-visualizations.md

 ---
-article: true
-featured: true
-layout: article
 title: Sorting Visualizations
-description: "An SVG visualization of several sorting algorithms."
+summary: "An SVG visualization of several sorting algorithms."
 date: 2012-12-31
 modified: 2014-05-9
+featured: true

 category: projects
 tags: [projects]

 comments: true

 scripts:
   - /assets/js/vendor/d3.min.js
   - /assets/js/projects/sorting/sorting.js
 extra: [sorting]
 ---

-{{#markdown}}

 Inspired by [sortvis.org](http://sortvis.org), these visualizations create an interesting way to view various sorting algorithms at work.
 For instance, you can compare the calm swapping of bubblesort with the mass confusion beginning of